 The welfare of the people who make products for Primark matters to us.
-Whether they’re making T-shirts in Bangladesh, socks in Turkey or jewelery in India, we expect wages to be fair and working conditions safe.
+Whether they’re making t-shirts in Bangladesh, or socks in Turkey or jewellery in India, we expect wages to be fair and working conditions safe.
 Primark does not own factories.
-We require every supplier and factory to commit to meet internationally recognized standards.
+In fact, 98% of the factories making products for Primark also manufacture for other brands.
+We require every supplier and factory to commit to meet internationally recognised standards.
 Read about how we work with suppliers and factories to check whether these standards are being met.Read More - PEOPLE & PRODUCTION

 The life cycle of a Primark product involves many stages which can affect the planet.
 We strive to minimize this impact wherever we can.
 Whether it’s the cotton that goes into our T-shirts, the dyes used by factories or the way our products are transported and sold in-store.
 Find out about the steps we are taking to reduce our environmental footprint.Read More - PLANET

 Every factory that manufactures products for Primark must commit to meeting internationally recognised standards before we place an order.
 We do not own factories and are very selective about who we work with.
 Once on our approved factory list, it’s the job of our Ethical Trade and Environmental Sustainability Team, a group of more than 100 experts based in key sourcing countries, to monitor compliance.